 Registration and funding

-This research was funded by the National Institute of Health Research as part of the diagnostics assessment (DAR) programme.
+This research was funded by the National Institute of Health Research as part of the National Institute for Health and Care Excellence diagnostics assessment (DAR) programme.
 The funders were not involved in any part of the review process, or in the writing of this paper.

 PROSPERO registration number: CRD42015029497.